libigl/libigl/tutorial/tutorial.md

 git clone https://github.com/libigl/libigl.git
 ```

+The core libigl functionality only depends on the C++ Standard Library and
+Eigen.

-All the examples depends on [glfw](http://www.glfw.org),
+The examples in this tutorial depend on [glfw](http://www.glfw.org),
 [glew](http://glew.sourceforge.net) and [AntTweakBar](http://anttweakbar.sourceforge.net/doc/).
 The source code of each library is bundled with libigl
-and they can be precompiled using:
+and they can be compiled all at once using:

 ```sh
 sh compile_dependencies_macosx.sh (MACOSX)